${alt}

 Fabián Armijo, Exec.
 Dir., UNM Hospital Diversity, Equity and Inclusion

 Armijo explained that UNM Hospital works with the Tribes directly.
-The Tribe is the entity that tells them if someone is fluent enough in a requested language to be eligible for the interpreter training.
-Once enough people have been identified who speak fluently enough to interpret, UNM Hospital will coordinate a class.
+The Tribe is the entity that tells them if someone is fluent enough in their language to be eligible for the medical interpreter training.

 “Beforehand, when we were interpreting, we would be speaking directly to the patient, as opposed to transferring the conversation with the provider and the patient.
 So that was a big eye opener.” - Amber Dishta, MFA